Do you dream of working as an electrician in New Zealand? Are you qualified and experienced? Are you fluent in English?

 3. You find out if you meet the basic criteria for a New Zealand visa or residency

-The assessment will ensure that you meet the basic immigration criteria set out by Immigration New Zealand before you make a visa application.
+Doing a visa assessment for New Zealand will ensure that you meet the basic emigration criteria before you make a visa application.

 This means you avoid unfortunate mistakes like: